Mihail18071983/my-wallet-app/README.md

 ## Getting started

-For launching application you just need moving to the https://my-wallet-app-pearl.vercel.app/
+For launching application on desctop you just need moving to the https://my-wallet-app-pearl.vercel.app/

+# For launching application on mobile device you need moving to the https://metamask.app.link/dapp/my-wallet-app-pearl.vercel.app/ and choosing metamask as a browser for launching.

 ## Usage